azuredevops619/DP-203T00-Data-Engineering-on-Microsoft-Azure/Instructions/Labs/13/README.md

 2. From the left menu of the **Azure Synapse Analytics** page, select **Networking**.

 3. Notice that an IP Firewall rule of `Allow All` has already been created for you in the lab environment.
-If you wanted to add your specific IP address you would instead select **+ Add Client IP** from the taskbar menu (you do not need to do this now).
+If you wanted to add your specific IP address you would instead select **+ Add Client IP** from the taskbar menu (Just notice do not select any option).

     ![On the Synapse Workspace screen, the + Add Client IP button is selected from the toolbar menu.](media/networking_new.png)